opengauss-mirror/docs/content/en/docs/Releasenotes/common-vulnerabilities-and-exposures-(cves).md

 # Common Vulnerabilities and Exposures \(CVEs\)<a name="EN-US_TOPIC_0289899199"></a>

-This is the eighth release of openGauss.
+This is the ninth release of openGauss.
 It does not involve any common vulnerabilities and exposures \(CVEs\).